ruiyan1995/Group-Activity-Recognition/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;year={2018},
 &nbsp;&nbsp;&nbsp;&nbsp;organization={ACM}
 }

-## Reference
-> [1] A Hierarchical Deep Temporal Model for Group Activity Recognition

-> [2] Recurrent Modeling of Interaction Context for Collective Activity Recognition

 ## Contact Information
 Feel free to create a pull request or contact me by Email = ["ruiyan", at, "njust", dot, "edu", dot, "cn"], if you find any bugs.